The Department of Political Science offers both a Master of Arts and a Doctor of Philosophy in Political Science.

 Carleton’s Department of Political Science is among the largest and most respected programs in Canada, and our location in the nation’s capital provides you with ample study resources and opportunities.We offer both an MA and a PhD program.
 Our faculty are active researchers who publish widely and are renowned in the fields of Canadian and Comparative Politics, Gender and Diversity, International Relations, Political Theory, and Public Policy.
 They can provide you with the mentoring to develop your own research interests and skill sets.
 Many of our graduate students present their work at conferences, participate in faculty research projects, and develop their teaching skills by serving as teaching assistants in undergraduate courses.

 Our department is large enough to provide a wide range of learning opportunities, but small enough for individual students to find a supportive community of scholars.
 Carleton benefits from proximity to Parliament, government departments, embassies, and non-governmental organizations.
 Through a wide range of programs, political science students also gain real-world experience as volunteers, interns, or in co-op placements, and can travel abroad to study.
-Additional options available to graduate students include the MA program in Political Science with a Specialization in African Studies, and the PhD program in Political Science with a specialization in Political Economy.
+Additional options available to graduate students include the MA program in Political Science with a Specialization in African Studies, the Dual Master’s Degree Pathway in cooperation with the University of Lucerne (Switzerland), and the PhD program in Political Science with a specialization in Political Economy.